zotonic/zotonic/doc/ref/controllers/controller_rest_rsc.rst

 .. include:: meta-rest_rsc.rst

+This controller implements a RESTful endpoint for :term:`resources <resource>` and its :ref:`model-rsc` model.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation